 The Franciscan Square is a contrast to the lively Main Square.
 Encircled by ancient historical buildings, visitors can go here to escape the crowds.
 The Franciscan Church with a monastery dates back to the 13th century and is one of the oldest churches in the country.

-The historic center also has some quirky sculptures, like workers popping out of manhole covers.
+The historic center makes Bratislava worth a day trip.
+It has quirky sculptures, like workers popping out of manhole covers.
 There’s good restaurants, shops, pubs and quaint cafes.
 The nightlife is vibrant and the city has become a popular draw for bachelor and bachelorette weekends.
 Our visit coincided with Halloween and Saturday night was hopping with drunken ghouls.

 There are some great restaurants in Bratislava, and some lousy tourist traps.
 If you can, quickly check reviews before dining.
 A surefire sign you should probably avoid a restaurant is when they have a “tourist menu.”